20852 customer reviews

-In South Africa, viticulture was introduced in the 17th century by the Dutch.
-It really took off in the following century, thanks to the arrival of French Huguenots with their knowledge of vines.
-The vineyards were ravaged at the end of the 19th century.
-It was only with the end of Apartheid and the opening up of international markets to South African products, which had previously been boycotted, that production was able to take off again.
+Wine growing was introduced to South Africa in the 17th century by the Dutch.
+It really took off in the following century with the arrival of French Huguenots, who were experts in viticulture.
+The vineyards were devastated at the end of the 19th century.
+It was only with the end of apartheid and the opening up of South African products, which had previously been boycotted, to international markets that production was able to take off again.

-Today, vineyards cover some 110,000 hectares, located around Cape Town, in the south of the country, and particularly in the Stellenbosch region.
-Winegrowing was made possible by the Benguela sea current, which cools the country's west coast.
-South Africa has a system of appellations d'origine that divides the vineyards into wine-growing regions, districts and estates.
-The name of a vineyard or its translation cannot be used as a geographical indication; it can only be used as a brand name.
+Today, the vineyards cover around 110,000 hectares of vines, located around Cape Town in the south of the country, particularly in the Stellenbosch region.
+Viticulture was able to take root there thanks to the Benguela sea current, which cools the country's west coast.
+South Africa has a system of appellations of origin that divides the vineyards into wine regions, districts, and estates.
+The name of a vineyard or its translation cannot be used as a geographical indication, only as a brand name.

-Today, vineyards cover some 110,000 hectares, located around Cape Town, in the south of the country, and particularly in the Stellenbosch region.
-Winegrowing was made possible by the Benguela sea current, which cools the country's west coast.
-South Africa has a system of appellations d'origine that divides the vineyards into wine-growing regions, districts and estates.
-The name of a vineyard or its translation cannot be used as a geographical indication; it can only be used as a brand name.
+Today, the vineyards cover around 110,000 hectares of vines, located around Cape Town in the south of the country, particularly in the Stellenbosch region.
+Viticulture was able to take root there thanks to the Benguela sea current, which cools the country's west coast.
+South Africa has a system of appellations of origin that divides the vineyards into wine regions, districts, and estates.
+The name of a vineyard or its translation cannot be used as a geographical indication, only as a brand name.

-Buy the best South African wines in private sale!
+Buy the best South African wines in a private sale!

 -20€